adamdelancey/ms3-tips/README.md

     3. Add more tips to the website that I may not have done already.
     4. Edit my own tips.
     5. Delete any tips that are no longer relevant.

+-   #### Admin Goals

+    As Admin, I want to:
+    1. Be able to create, read, update and delete all tips on the site.

 ## Scope